open-telemetry/opentelemetry-demo/src/frontend/README.md

 }
 ```

-Services should call `TraceProvider.shutdown()` when the service is shutdown to
+Services should call `TraceProvider.Shutdown()` when the service is shutdown to
 ensure all spans are exported.
 This service makes that call as part of a deferred function in `main`.